elastacloud/cloud-operating-model/README.md

         1.	(input domain size / distribution)  * duration * cost per duration
         1.	reading 60 files each taking 1 minute on a 1 core machine costs 60/1 * 1 * 1 = 60 core minutes
         1.	reading 60 files each taking 1 minute on 60 1 core machines costs 60/60 * 60 * 1 = 60 core minutes

-### Cloud Agility

-It is no longer a fact that we are limited by our ability to provision resources in a timely manner.
-This allows us to be free from concerns of environment availability.
-Furthermore, capacity contention disappears in a cloud context, allowing plurality of effort and concurrency of environment.
-We can build identical estates for dev/test scenarios.
-We can stand up UAT environments for limited duration and be confident that they are equivalent to production.
-We can react to unexpected business events and provide additional resource to meet the requirements.

-The agility builds to a key benefit of the cloud; focus.
-Where optimally applied, a business can focus on their business need without having to support this with an extensive IT operation.

-There are many places where a Cloud platform can provide additional services on top of raw capacity; for instance in web, database or storage hosting.
-These services don’t require you to run Virtual Machines are typically called Platform as a Service offerings; and they are regarded by Elastacloud as the pinnacle of cloud deployments.
-This is not to say that Infrastructure as a Service (such as Virtual Machines) is fundamentally wrong; instead that it is wrong to incorrectly use IaaS where PaaS would suffice.

-In some solutions, IaaS is the only option.
-Where this is the case, exposing PaaS like services to business users by using IaaS is the best service an IT team can provide.

-### Cloud Scale

-There are two primary mechanisms for scale within a cloud scenario.
-These are termed scale up – the provision of additional resource capacity within a single node (more CPU, more RAM, more disk) and scale out – the provision of additional nodes with identical capacity into an existing set of nodes (more machines).
-Scale Up has a finite limit and whilst the limit may be high, it is a hard limit – there are not always bigger machines.
-Scale Out offers the consumer the notion of infinite scale – there are always more nodes to add in.

-There are examples where scale out is problematic, particularly with legacy codebases or vendor systems not designed or licensed to scale in this way.
-Furthermore, some systems (such as large scale analytics systems) require a relatively high starting point on the scale-up proposition and scale out might then prove economically challenging.

-### Cloud Economy

 For some workloads we can execute work without regard for time.
 As we scale, we pay monotonically increasing amounts for our compute.
 If we can decrease the total duration of our execution by a corresponding amount then we can effectively execute in 1 time unit, defined by the minimum load at which we can slice and distribute our work.